-There’s also a premium subscription option that accounts for live weather, real-time traffic, enables an Apple CarPlay and Android Auto app with a built-in navigation function, use live SoC data from the vehicle using a compatible OBD dongle or built-in Android Automotive systems, and more.
+There’s also a premium subscription option that accounts for live weather, real-time traffic, enables an Apple CarPlay and Android Auto app with a built-in navigation function, and use live SoC data from the vehicle using a compatible OBD dongle.

-Essentially, ABRP is similar to the built-in Android Automotive Google Maps found on the Polestar 2, Volvo XC40 Recharge and Renault Megane E-Tech or Tesla’s navigation system that intelligently maps out the charging stops needed for a long distance trip – but is designed for all EV models.
+Essentially, ABRP is similar to the built-in Android Automotive Google Maps found on models such as the Polestar 2 and Volvo XC40 Recharge or Tesla’s navigation system that automatically maps out the charging stops needed for a long distance trip (essentially eliminating 'range anxiety').

-Carmakers are increasingly embedding built-in cellular connectivity in vehicles to enable smartphone remote vehicle apps.
+Carmakers are increasingly embedding built-in internet connectivity in vehicles to enable smartphone vehicle apps.

-Connected vehicle smartphone apps are particularly useful for EVs as owners can precondition the climate control before entering the car, check the SoC, set charge limits and charging time periods remotely, as well as lock/unlock doors, check the vehicle’s location, sound the panic alarm and more.
+They're particularly useful for EVs as owners can precondition the climate control before entering the car, check the battery level or charging status, as well as lock/unlock doors and monitor the vehicle location.

-While there’s fewer brands in Australia that offer app connectivity due to a lack of infrastructure compared to other countries, the list is starting to grow.
+While there’s fewer manufacturers in Australia that offer app connectivity due to a lack of infrastructure compared to other countries, the list is starting to grow.

-This isn’t an app per say (although there might be on the way ?! 😕) and more of a shameless plug, but online resources and publications like zecar allows new and existing EV owners to expand your knowledge and even find the right new model for you.
+This isn’t an app per say (and more of a shameless plug), but online resources and publications like zecar allows new and existing EV owners to expand your knowledge and find the right new car for you.

-For example, we offer an expanding database full of the key EV specifications and statistics you need to know and compare models, an EV match tool to shortlist zero tailpipe models based on your needs, a dedicated charging costs calculator, and a personalised total cost of ownership calculator.
+Zecar offers an expanding EV database with the key specifications and model comparisons, an EV match tool to shortlist models based on your needs, a dedicated charging costs calculator, and a personalised total cost of ownership calculator.